“An ounce of prevention is worth a pound of cure.” Quoting Benjamin Franklin, it is truly better to prevent diseases than to cure them.

 But if you think you’ll need to increase the frequency of vacuuming the swimming pool, then the factors that you’ll need to consider are your location, the environment, and the pool usage.

-For location and environment, you’ll need to factor in if your surroundings have many trees or if your location is naturally windy that brings a lot of dirt and debris along with it.
+For location and environment, you’ll need to factor in if your surroundings have many trees or if your location is naturally windy which brings a lot of dirt and debris along with it.
 If so, you can increase the frequency of your usage gradually until you get the job done.

 You also need to increase the number of times you vacuum according to the pool usage.
 If you regularly hold parties or if your family frequently uses the swimming pool then you can increase the cleaning and vacuuming until necessary.